OzuYatamutsu/project-overengineer/README.md

 ### Via VS Code (debug)
 Launch configurations are included in `.vscode/launch.json`.
 Start everything by running the `Start all` task, or start components individually via their individual launch tasks (e.g., `Start FE + Transformer API`).
 The frontend can be accessed at `http://localhost:3000`.
 The default value of `REDIS_PASSWORD` in dev is `b4yscx92yksfyv9c`.

+### Via local kubernetes cluster
+After starting a local cluster, run the `deploy-local-kube-cluster.sh` script in the project root.

 ### Config vars
 Configuration is injected at runtime via environment variables, which can be overridden when starting each individual component or upon the call to `docker-compose up`.
 The value for `REDIS_PASSWORD` must be explicitly provided on startup.